lucyfius/meow/README.md

 ## Introduction

-Welcome to **Meow**, a whimsical, meme-worthy programming language designed for fun, learning, and creative trolling.
-With its cat-themed syntax, playful features, and dramatic error messages, Meow is a delightful way to explore coding concepts while embracing your inner feline.
+Welcome to **Meow**, a language for cars, if you're not a car, do not use...
+D:

 ---